AlgoMaster Logo

 • Variable-length strings: MSD radix sort can handle these, but the implementation is significantly more complex.
 For general-purpose string sorting, comparison-based sorts are often simpler and fast enough.

 • Floating-point numbers: The digit extraction formula does not work directly on floats.
-You would need to convert to a sortable integer representation first.
+Floats must first be converted to a sortable integer representation.

-• When d is large relative to log(n): If your numbers have many digits but your dataset is small, comparison sorts will be faster.
+• When d is large relative to log(n): When numbers have many digits but the dataset is small, comparison sorts are faster.

 • Memory-constrained environments: Radix sort requires O(n) extra space.
 If memory is tight, an in-place sort like quicksort may be preferable.